Overall signature of the metric and the cosmological constant: Conclusion

 In the EH formulation one usually finds that the contracted Bianchi identities and the Einstein equations imply the constancy of $\Lambda$.
 When the metric is degenerate, the field equations are no longer well defined, so $\Lambda$ can vary across the boundary as a function of both $\sigma$ and $s$.
 In contrast, in the EC formalism, the field equations are still well defined on the boundary where there is a signature flip, but the tetrad is degenerate and the Bianchi identities fail to impose the constancy of $\Lambda$.
 Finally, in Plebański gravity, the flip happens through the Urbantke metric, whose signature is never fixed.

 In all three cases we reduced the respective actions to minisuperspace: the same result is obtained (which is unsurprising, as most degrees of freedom are frozen).
 We then investigated the implications of these results in the isotropic and homogeneous case with a concrete example: ``open inflation'', where we found a transition from an open dS to a flipped open patch of AdS spacetime.
 The connecting point is characterized by $a^2=0$ where the metric flips signature.
+In this specific example, we have chosen the setting in which the variable $\tilde\Lambda$ is kept fixed and positive, so that $\Lambda$ acquires a dependence on $\sigma$.
+Other choices are possible and may lead to a range of interesting examples.
+The dependence of $\Lambda$ on the signature parameter $s$ may be of interest in Euclidean/Lorentzian transitions, see, e.g., \cite{Kothawala:2017nva} for somewhat related ideas.

 In the context of gauge based approaches to quantum gravity it should not be surprising that $a^2<0$ is a possibility.
 Indeed $a^2$ (and not $a$) is the minisuperspace reduction of the densitized inverse triad, which plays the role of the electric field, conjugate to the gauge field.
 There is nothing exuberant about negative electric fields.
 This is forced upon us in the quantum theory~\cite{JoaoPaper,Steffen,bruno2} (see also \cite{ElliotSteffen}), should we require unitarity and starting from the connection representation.
 It is interesting that even classically we can find new solutions exhibiting what presumably is the peak of the wave packets moving from the $a^2<0$ to the $a^2>0$ region.